syehan/gamify-plugin/README.md

 - [Mohd Saqueib Ansari](https://github.com/saqueib) (Author)

-### About QCode.in
+### About Syehane.in

-QCode.in (https://www.qcode.in) is a blog by [Saqueib](https://github.com/saqueib) which covers All about Full Stack Web Development.
+Syehane.in (https://www.qcode.in) is a blog by [Saqueib](https://github.com/saqueib) which covers All about Full Stack Web Development.

 ### License